TodWulff/Klipper_UserInteraction/README.md

 Throughout my configs, virtually all gcode macros have been 'instrumented' - the first and last lines of each gcode block can be deleted.
-I have these as I have an ability to trace macro code execution and display same in the console - quite powerful for macro development/troubleshooting but of little/no use to others, with rare exception
+I have these as I have an ability to trace macro code execution and display same in the console - quite powerful for macro development/troubleshooting but of little/no use to others, with rare exception -
 see: https://github.com/TodWulff/V2.2526_Config/blob/main/_debug_macros.cfg

-Users should add a User Input macro pane, as depicted here: https://i.imgur.com/QVxLuVZ.png which calls macros herein Orienting it under the console pane will allow it to become intuitive with a small bit of use.
+Users should consider adding a User Input macro pane, as depicted here: https://i.imgur.com/QVxLuVZ.png which calls macros herein
+Orienting it under the console pane will allow it to become intuitive with a small bit of use.
 Author's UI of choice is Mainsail.
-For Fluidd or other Moonraker Clients (Mooncord/Telegram Bob/...), I defer to others to adapt the macros for use with same.
+For Fluidd or other Moonraker Clients (Mooncord/Telegram Bob/...), I defer to others to adapt the macros for use therein.

 ## Primary Macro:  GET_USER_INPUT  Parameters and related dialog follows